-WordPress SEO Mistakes That People Make When Starting Out
+WordPress SEO Mistakes

 More than a quarter of websites today are powered by WordPress.
 WordPress is not only an SEO friendly platform but also easy to use and customize compared to other CMSs.
 What most people don’t get when it comes to WordPress is that small mistakes can lead to major ranking issues.
 We’ll cover some mistakes beginners usually make when designing their websites using WordPress.